 The Pete Fisher Laboratory for Geocomputation and the School of Geography, Geology and the Environment of the University of Leicester are eager to announce that the 26th annual GIScience Research UK conference will be held at the University of Leicester on 17-20 April 2018.

-- The pre-conference Early Career Researchers (ECR) and Early Career Network (ECN) workshops will run before the main conference, on the afternoon of Tuesday 17th and the morning of Wednesday 18th of April.
+The pre-conference Early Career Researchers (ECR) and Early Career Network (ECN) workshops will run before the main conference.
+The workshops are currently scheduled to start on Tuesday 17th afternoon and continue the following morning.

 We welcome diversity and are striving to offer equal opportunities to all participants and interested parties.
 We are dedicated to providing a harassment-free conference experience for everyone, regardless of age, disability, ethnic or national origin, family circumstances, gender, political beliefs, pregnancy and maternity, race, religion and belief, sex, sexual orientation, and socio-economic background.